The Brisbane Truck Show proves it’s in it for the long haul

 Collaboration played a key role in the success of launching this event across Brisbane also, and this was evident particularly with our South Bank Roadhouse concept.

-Brisbane Marketing facilitated a partnership between us and South Bank Corporation, representing the precinct’s traders.
+Brisbane EDA facilitated a partnership between us and South Bank Corporation, representing the precinct’s traders.

 As a result, Little Stanley Street was closed to allow the display of trucks and trailers, there was live music, extended trading, and a package of discounts and vouchers.

 That's a great opportunity for our attendees to enjoy after they’ve been to the show - to catch up over a beer with colleagues, friends and peers and talk about what they did at the show, general industry talk and unite.